Back

 Which engines are supported?

-How does the raytracing work — does it require a GPU with RT cores?
+Does the raytracing require a GPU with RT cores?

-All raytracing is performed on background threads on your CPU.
-It does not require a graphics card to run.
+No, all raytracing is performed on background threads on your CPU.
+It does not require a graphics card.

 How is this different to Steam Audio?